speech-corpus/asr_outputs/README.md

 # asr_outputs
-ASR outputs of sentences spoken by 5 people using a general purpose ASR Engine.
+  1. ASR outputs of sentences spoken by 5 people using a general purpose ASR Engine.
+  2. Youtube videos transcriptions with start and end time.
 ## Description
-This dataset contains 2 files described as follows:
+This dataset contains 3 files described as follows:
   1. Set 1: 42 reference sentences spoken by 5 different speakers.
 Overall 210 reference-and-asrOutput pairs.

   2. Set 2: 100 reference sentences spoken by 5 different speakers.
 Overall 500 reference-and-asrOutput pairs.

+  3. Set 3: 50 reference sentences collected from youtube videos of financial domain.
+Start and end time is provided with the link.
-## Structure
+## Structure Data Set 1 & 2
-The structure of dataset is :
+The structure of dataset 1 & 2 is :

       | Reference Text | Speaker 1 | Speaker 2 | Speaker 3 | Speaker 4 | Speaker 5 |
        ---------------- ----------- ----------- ----------- ----------- -----------